Banner Flags

 Ours is 3'x5' outdoor nylon.

-sonsofliberty.gif Sons of Liberty
+Sons of Liberty Flag

 This was the flag of the early colonists who had joined together in the protest against the British impositions on American economic freedom.
-The flag of nine red and white stripes that represented these "Sons of Liberty" became known as the "Rebellious Stripes."
-On December 16, 1773, the Sons of Liberty protested the parliament's Tea Act, an action that became known as the Boston Tea Party.
+In 1767, the Sons of Liberty adopted a flag called the "Rebellious Stripes" with nine uneven vertical stripes (five red and four white).
+It is supposed that nine represented the number of colonies that were to attend the Stamp Act Congress.
+A flag having thirteen horizontal red and white stripes, used by American merchant ships during the war, was also associated with the Sons of Liberty.
+On December 16, 1773, the Sons of Liberty protested the Parliament's Tea Act, an action that became known as the Boston Tea Party.

-taunton.gif Taunton
+Taunton Flag

 The Taunton Flag was one of the earliest of the colonial flags, first raised in 1774 at Taunton, Massachusetts.
 It was simply the Queen Anne Flag with the words, "Liberty and Union" sewn onto the red field.
 The Boston Evening Post reported the incident and the idea caught on.
 Flags with identical or similar mottos began to appear throughout the colonies soon after.